VladSCP/Digital-Art-project/README.md

 # Digital-Art-project
-The page were the files for the digital project will be stored for backup
+The page were the files for the digital Art project will be stored for backup